tpoechtrager/apple-libtapi/src/llvm/projects/clang/tools/scan-build-py/README.md

 output still kept.

 The 2. and 3. generate the compilation database first, and filters out those modules which are not exists.
-So, it's suitable for incremental analysis durring the development.
+So, it's suitable for incremental analysis during the development.

 The 2. mode is available only on FreeBSD and Linux.
 Where library preload